brycewray/hugo-site/content/posts/2020/08/freeing-your-folders.md

 **But** it’s not that simple.

-If you don’t **first** follow a special procedure I’ll describe shortly, some of all or that content will suddenly  disappear from your Mac when you “free" it from iCloud Drive.
+If you don’t **first** follow a special procedure I’ll describe shortly, some of all or that content will suddenly  disappear from your Mac when you “free” it from iCloud Drive.
 Still, don’t have a coronary.
 Your stuff isn’t really gone.
 It’s just not on the Mac any more.
 It’s safe on iCloud’s online storage.
 So, all you have to do is download it to your local drive, right?

 Once again: it’s not that simple.